pauloeli/S3-Avro-Repair/README.md

 # S3 Avro Repair

 NodeJs application to connect and download avro from S3 bucket, test and repair.
+You can configure to upload de recoverd file, if you want.
 This application has been builded to solve a specific problem, so improvements can be done.

 I wish this project can be used to "start" from other people needs.
 In no way can I be held responsible for any loss of data or problems that the application may cause **(use at your own risk)**